Office Location: 101 Driscoll Building

 - Some families explore the Federal Direct Parent PLUS Loan to cover direct (tuition, fees, etc.) and indirect (books, laptop, etc.) educational expenses.
 Contact the Office of Financial Aid to determine your maximum PLUS Loan eligibility.
 To learn more about the PLUS Loan and to begin an online application, click here.

 The fall preliminary semester bill must be paid in full by August 1, and the spring preliminary semester bill must be paid in full by January 1.
 Failure to meet these deadlines may result in a $250 late fee.
 Keep in mind that payment plans and Federal Direct Parent PLUS Loans take time to process before funds are posted to your student account.
 Plan ahead by enrolling in a payment plan or applying for a PLUS Loan at least two weeks prior to the billing deadline.

 Students may request a deadline extension in writing with the Office of Student Accounts.
-A request should be made as soon as it becomes apparent a deadline extension is needed.
+A request should be made as soon as it becomes apparent a deadline extension is needed but before the tuition payment deadline.
 Without an approved extension, a student may be dismissed from the college if an outstanding balance remains after the add/drop period.